Languages of Sweden: Swedish

 The Kingdom of Sweden is a nation-state for the Swedish people and as such the national language is held in high regard.
-Of Sweden's roughly 10 million people, almost all speak Swedish as at least a second language and the majority as a first language (7,825,000, according to SIL's Ethnologue).
+Of Sweden's roughly 10.5 million people, almost all speak Swedish, with the overwhelming majority of people in Sweden identifying Swedish as their first language (9.5 million, according to SIL's Ethnologue).
 Swedish is also an official language in Finland where it is spoken by a large number of Swedish-speaking Finns.
-The language is also spoken to some degree by ethnic Swedes living outside Sweden, for example, just over half a million people of Swedish descent in the United States speak the language, according to Ethnologue.
+The language is also spoken to some degree by ethnic Swedes living outside Sweden; for example, 48,500 people of Swedish descent in the United States speak the language, according to Ethnologue.

 The Language Law of 2009 recognizes Swedish as the main and common language of society, as well as being the official language in "international contexts".

 Dialects

-A number of Swedish dialects exist and are generally classified into six groups, called sockenmål in Swedish: South Swedish, Götamål, Svealand Swedish, Norrland, Finland Swedish, and Gutnish.
-As North Germanic languages these dialects all grew out of Old Norse, but under differing influences as the language split along East and West Scandinavian branches.
+A number of Swedish dialects exist and are generally classified into six groups, called sockenmål in Swedish: South Swedish, Götamål, Svealand Swedish, Norrland, Eastern Swedish, and Gutnish.
+As a North Germanic language, the Swedish dialects all grew out of Old Norse, but under differing influences as the language split along East and West Scandinavian branches.
 In western Sweden, many local dialects, such as Jämtlandic and Dalecarlian, show greater influence from the West Scandinavian branch of Old Norse and Norwegian.
 Some dialects are divergent enough from standard Swedish to be considered separate languages.